 You enter the castle over an elegant, 14-arched, stone bridge, built by the French in 1828 to replace an earlier wooden one.
 The inland-facing walls, unsurprisingly, are the most impregnable part of the fortifications.
 The bridge crosses a large moat started by the Venetians with the original intention of flooding it with sea water, thus entirely surrounding the castle.
 Their work was interrupted by the Turkish attack of 1500.

-The interior of the castle itself is where the old town of Methoni was, with a far larger population than in modern times.
+Once over the bridge and through the gate, with its carved pillars, a sharp left turn acts as a further defensive measure, and then leads through a further two gates, one of which is pierced by a cannon hole.
+The second gate leads you into the interior of the castle itself.
+This is where the old town of Methoni was, with a far larger population than in modern times.
 There are only a handful of buildings remaining now, including a few ruined Turkish baths and a more recent Orthodox church.
 A granite column right by the gate is of disputed origin, but was probably put up in commemoration of Giovanni Bembo in 1494.
 The odd pyramid-roofed building opposite the gate was an armoury.

 It is worth heading for the southernmost wall of the castle, where a large sea gate is in the process of being restored.
 From this a causeway leads you to the Bourtzi tower, perched on a rocky islet.
 This is where the last survivors of the Turkish assault of 1500 were put to the sword.
 Despite its dark past it is a beautiful and romantic spot.